16th International Artists

-Our 16th International Exhibition of Botanical Art & Illustration will run from 17 September through 18 December 2019 and will include 41 artworks by 41 artists who are citizens of 14 countries.
+Our 16th International Exhibition of Botanical Art & Illustration will run from 17 September through 18 December 2019 and will include 41 artworks by 41 artists who reside in 14 countries.
 To reveal those artists, we're going to do something a little different for this International.
 Beginning today, each week we're going to announce three artists in a completely random order.
 Those announcements likely will be made on Mondays, Wednesdays and Fridays.
 The complete alphabetical list of 16th International artists as well as details about the exhibition will be available in the upcoming spring issue of our Bulletin.

 Today we welcome Claire Leroux-Daublain (France) to our International series, which features the works of talented botanical artists from around the world.
 For more information about the artist, visit her Web site.

 The Hunt Institute for Botanical Documentation, a research division of Carnegie Mellon University, specializes in the history of botany and all aspects of plant science and serves the international scientific community through research and documentation.
 To this end, the Institute acquires and maintains authoritative collections of books, plant images, manuscripts, portraits and data files, and provides publications and other modes of information service.
 The Institute meets the reference needs of botanists, biologists, historians, conservationists, librarians, bibliographers and the public at large, especially those concerned with any aspect of the North American flora.

 Scarlett T. Townsend